-Unfortunately, storage is not guaranteed and is limited.
+Storage on campus is limited and not guaranteed.
 See Section 6: Residence Life for details.

 24/7 Study Room

 The library's 24/7 Study Room is available for study at all times.
 Student, faculty, and staff ID cards provide access when the library's inner doors are locked.
 This is a secure area which is kept locked and accessible only to ID card holders when the library is closed.